Orionsigma123/freaky-minda-games/README.md

     <div id="tosPopup">
         <div id="tosContent">
             <h3>Terms of Service</h3>
-            <p>I am not liable if you get in trouble with this website, and it is not my fault if you get ISS, or OSS.</p>
+            <p>I am not liable if you get in trouble with this website, and it is not my fault if you get ISS, or OSS.
+If you are to get in trouble with this website, it will be on you, and not me.
+Do not harrass me (Orion minda) if you get oss or iss through my socials, or in real life.
+If you agree to these terms and conditions, you may continue on.</p>
             <button id="agreeBtn">I Agree to the Terms and Conditions</button>
         </div>
     </div>